blackmirror-media/BMInputBox/README.md

 #### Customising the box

-Changing the blur effect (ExtraLight, Light, Dark)
+Changing the blur effect (UIBlurEffectStyle: .ExtraLight, .Light, .Dark).

 ```Swift
 inputBox.blurEffectStyle = .Light
 ```

-Title and message
+Title and message.

 ```Swift
 inputBox.title = "This is the title"
 inputBox.message = "This is a longer messages that can be wrapped into multiple lines but maximum three."
 ```

-Mandatory decimals for the .NumberInput type
+Mandatory decimals for the .NumberInput type.
+Default is 0.
+If set, the user input will be convertd to Double with 2 decimals.
+For instance "1" becomes "0.01" and "1234" becomes "12.34".

 ```Swift
 inputBox.numberOfDecimals = 2
 ```

-Doing whatever you need with the textField in the box
+Doing whatever you need with the textField in the box.

 ```Swift
 inputBox.customiseInputElement = {(element: UITextField) in